plone/documentation/docs/classic-ui/icons.md

 }
 ```

+[Mockup](https://github.com/plone/mockup) provides an `iconResolver` function, defined in `core/utils.js`
+This function resolves icons the same way.
-[Mockup](https://github.com/plone/mockup) provides an `iconResolver` function, defined in `core/utils.js`,  which does this the same way and has a fallback for demo and testing.
+It also has a fallback for demo and testing.

 (classic-ui-icons-iconresolver-fallback-label)=